William-Ogilvie/NYC-taxi-data-analysis/README.md

 python get_parquet.py
 ```

 Then we have a small bash script called download_and_extract.sh that just loops through all the files in parquet_files.txt and downloads them.
-To make the bash script executable run:
+You may need to run the following command outside of the container due to changing the permissions of the file:

 ```bash
 chmod +x download_and_extract.sh